chatwithio/php-360dialog-whatsapp-template-send/README.md

 ## Introduction

 The purpose of this class is not to interact with the entire 360degree api.
-Instead it is designed as a start-pack that will quickly allow you to send template based message (with placeholders) to your users.
+Instead, it is designed as a start-pack that will quickly allow you to send template based message (with placeholders) to your users.
+The only supported template type is text in the body

 Please note that you cannot **initiate** a freetext message with WhatsappAPI.
 Instead, you must use a pre-approved template.